-While Haley lists numerous fond memories she has within her high school production days, she says it wasn't until she got involved with theater at SUNY Corning Community College that she really found her place in the spotlight.
+While Haley lists numerous fond memories she has within her high school production days, she says it wasn't until she got involved with theatre at SUNY Corning Community College that she really found her place in the spotlight.

 She says, for example, Shakespeare.

 During her time at SUNY CCC, Haley has become the president of the Muse of Fire Drama Club, which puts on two faculty or guest-directed productions a year, in addition to an anticipated summer production.
-The club also works to put on staged readings of student-written works, in addition to 24-hour theater events and other creative pieces for the public.
+The club also works to put on staged readings of student-written works, in addition to 24-hour theatre events and other creative pieces for the public.

-“If I could focus on theater every day of my life, I would,” says Haley.
+“If I could focus on theatre every day of my life, I would,” says Haley.
 “There's [that bit] where people say 'that job that makes you happy, so it doesn't feel like a job.”

 When asked what she's taken away during her time so far at SUNY CCC, Haley first lists the handfuls of professors she's had along the way.
 “They want to help you if you want the help.
 They work with you and that's amazing.”